 The California Department of Conservation (DOC), under the Division of Land Resource Protection, has set up the Farmland Mapping and Monitoring Program (FMMP), which monitors the conversion of the state's farmland to and from agricultural use.
 The map series identifies eight classifications and uses a minimum mapping unit size of ten acres.
 The program also produces a biannual report on the amount of land converted from agricultural to non-agricultural use.
 The program maintains an inventory of state agricultural land and updates its "Important Farmland Series Maps" every two years.
-Table 4.2-1 provides a summary of agricultural land within Imperial County converted to non-agricultural uses during the time frame from 2006 to 2008 (DOC 2008).
-Figure 4.2-1 illustrates the FMMP designations for the study areas.
-There are no Williamson Act lands within the off-site transmission facilities (OTF) within Bureau of Land Management (BLM) lands (OTF-BLM Land); therefore, this corridor is not depicted in Figure 4.2-1.
+Table 4.2-1 provides a summary of agricultural land within Imperial County converted to non-agricultural uses during the time frame from 2008 to 2010 (DOC 2010).
+Figure 4.2-1 illustrates the FMMP designations for the project study areas.